 Gondolas in Venice

 Venice is also a good place to see some of the other islands around Venice.
 The quaint towns can easily be seen on a day trip or you can even go to another country like Croatia by ferry although it is advisable to take more time than just one day.
-Venice is a great city to get a taste of Italy’s culture, but be warned, there is a great chance that it will only whet your appetite for more!
-For hotels in Venice use the map widget below.
+Venice is a great city to get a taste of Italy’s culture but be warned, there is a great chance that it will only whet your appetite for more.